Taming your SAP HANA Express (SE01E03). Learn how establish a HANA Live connection with SAML SSO to SAP Analytics Cloud.

 To help you with this exercise let me show the full view of the XS classic stack folders in HANA Express tenant database (HXE):

 From what I recall in the initial HANA Express 2.0 SP03 rev31 image certain of these folders were missing.
-Thus I needed to upload a couple of delivery units into the tenant database using Eclipse;
+Thus I needed to upload a bunch of delivery units into the tenant database using SAP HANA Studio;

 SAP HANA Web based Development Workbench